-We are happy to announce that new cycles of the Body-Mind Centering® Infant Developmental Movement Education Program are beginning in 2018 in the following locations:
+We are happy to announce that new cycles of the School for Body-Mind Centering® Infant Developmental Movement Education Program are beginning in 2018 in the following locations:

 The IDME program is currently running in the following locations:

 Interested in seeing how this work is applied and taught?
 Here are two beautiful videos about the Body-Mind Centering® IDME work: